 Friday, March 30, 2007

-But mostly I've always been a thinker and a dreamer and a watcher of people peopling my little world.
-And being annoyingly organized, I've usually had much time to think.
-Usually too much time, so much so, that I'd sometimes purposely get up late, set aside my organized ways, and just do everything the hard way--simply to use up time so I wouldn't have to think so much around the house.
+But mostly I've always been a thinker, a dreamer and a watcher of people peopling my little world.
+And organized, too, freeingly able to think, usually too much and sometimes I'd purposely get up late, set aside my organized ways, and just do everything the hard way--simply to use up time so I wouldn't have all that time to think.
+Oh my.

-Anyway.
 Driving down the street that day while remembering those busy, happily-harried mothers, I recall thinking, "Just wait.
-Someday they'll all have time to think.
-Someday their days will not be all laid out ahead of time for them with feeding babies and driving children to school and hurriedly running errands so that they can put the babies down for naps, clean house and make dinner before their husbands arrive home.
+Someday they'll have time to think.
+Some year their days will not be all laid out ahead of time for them with feeding babies, driving children to school and hurriedly running errands so that they can put the babies down for naps, clean house and make dinner before their husbands arrive home.

-Someday, like me, they would have days and hours on their hands to think about who they have become, or not become, where they have been, or not been, where they are going, or not going.
+Someday, like me, they'd know days and hours on their hands to think about who they have become--or not.
+Where they have been, or not, where they are going, or not.
 And what it all means.

 No, not every woman does that.
 But some do.
 I have watched them.

 I guess my only point is there is something amazing waiting for those who face the questions and the Silence with courage.
 Those who will not back down, cower, on the days when God's voice seems less than a whisper, but instead, will just press-in a little closer to hear Him better.

 It's there where He answers those nagging questions.
 In Him.
 It's there where silence becomes a friend, a comrade-- not a feared enemy.
 It's there where a woman finds who she really is outside of Mommy Land and that there are whole incredible lands across the sea left to discover--

 --if she will release her hold and go sailing in lands not yet traveled.

 Note: I'm not saying jobs and schooling aren't good things.
 They are good when they're given as direction during the Silence and not used as avoidance of it.